All free. All the time. The way education should be.

 Sól the sun personified.
 She is a very attractive, shining and bright goddess.
 She pulls the sun on her chariot.

 Máni is the god who pulls the moon across the sky.
 He is Sol's brother.
-They fly around the world opposite each other so we can tell time on a 24 hours rotation.
+They fly around the world opposite each other so that we can tell time on a 24 hours rotation.

 How many of their names can you find in the word search?